EvanForsythe/DIP/README.md

 ## Contents of this repository
 This repository contains scripts for performing Divergence-based Introgression Polarization (DIP) analyses.

+## Dependencies
+To run DIP, users will need to install R with the following R (v3.5.0) with the following R packages: phyclust (v0.1.22), parallel (v3.5.0), plyr (v1.8.4), seqinr (v3.4.5), reshape2 (v1.4.3), ggplot2 (v3.0.0), gplots (v3.0.1), RColorBrewer (v1.1.2), ape (v5.2).
+Note that the indicated versions are the versions used for testing DIP but we expect that DIP should run other under versions as well.

 ### *DIP.R*

 DIP.R is used to perform 1x, 2x, and 3x-DIP analyses.
-DIP.R is called from the command line using the rscript command.
+DIP.R is called from the command line using the Rscript command.
 The input data are single-gene multiple sequence alignments in fasta or phylip format.
 DIP was designed for and tested on datasets composed of roughly 1000-10,000 single locus alignments.
-Alignment files should be stored be stored in the same directory.
+Alignment files should be stored in the same directory.
 The path to this directory specified by the user when DIP.R is called.
 The names of all alignment file should contain a common string, that is also specified by the user when DIP.R is called.
 The taxon identifiers/sequence names should contain unique strings specifying the species name (e.g. SpeciesX_000000001, SpeciesY_000000001, etc...)
+If there are more than four taxa in alignments, extra taxa are pruned to leave only the four taxa specified by the user.

 *Running DIP.R*